skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Enoch and Thordek enter together.
 They develop a cover story where Enoch is a traveling healer and Thordek is his bodyguard.
 Eomer and Beck will also enter together.
-The other two will follow seperately.
+The other two will follow separately.

 This city is a hub of activity.
 The north side of the city is the housing district.
 Narrow, winding streets snake between the rows of